 Quadriceps Tendon Injury

 The quadriceps muscle is a powerful muscle located in the front of the thigh.
 It is actually composed of 4 different muscles which include the rectus femoris, vastis medius, lateralis, and intermedius.
-The quadriceps functions as a powerful extensor of the knee.
+The quadriceps function as a powerful extensor of the knee.
 Tendons are thick pieces of connective tissue that connect the muscle to bone.
 The quadriceps muscle is susceptible to injury.
 Common causes of injury include age over 40 years, steroid use, chronic and repetitive knee injections (3).
 Quadriceps tendon injuries typically produce anterior knee pain (4).
 It can also prevent you from straightening your knee.

 The patella tendon is a thick piece of connective tissue that connects the kneecap (patella) to the shin bone.
 It is important in stabilizing the knee cap and knee extension.
 Injuries occur in athletes who participate in jumping and running sports.
-Injury to the patellar tendon can cause patients to complain that they can not straighten their knee
+Injury to the patellar tendon can cause patients to complain that they can not straighten their knees.

 The anterior cruciate ligament (ACL) is a key stabilizer of the knee.
 The ligament extends from the thigh bone (femur) to the shin bone (tibia) and limits forward and rotational movement of the knee.
 Tears in the ACL can occur as a result of trauma, and rapid pivoting and cutting movements.
 ACL tears account for 64% of athletic knee injuries in pivoting sports resulting in 120,000- 200,000 ACL reconstructions annually in the United States (5).
 There are numerous signs and symptoms of an ACL tear.
 Symptoms may vary from patient to patient.
 The most common ones are: